Charismatic people are natural leaders who can easily gather a following of ardent supporters and followers.

-Charismatic people have something that most people don’t have.
-Something we don’t have and we wish we had.
+Charismatic people have something that most other people don’t have.
+Something they don’t have and wish they had.

-We look up to them and we can’t resist but idolizing them.
+We look up to charismatic people and we can’t resist but following them and idolizing them.

 It’s that looking up to the them that gives charismatic men a strong social power.

 Most people would gain from learning to be more charismatic.